 Some dog owners are proactive about the health of their pups, doing everything from preparing homemade meals to enrolling them in daycare for proper socialization while they have to be away at work.
 Another easy and inexpensive step many pet parents take to ensure that their dogs are in the best health is to give them nutritional supplements.
-Omega-3s are obviously a popular one, but you may be asking yourself, “Can I give my dog Omega-3s for humans?”
+Omega-3s are obviously a popular one, but you may be asking yourself, “Can I give my dog Omega-3 given to humans?”
 The short answer is yes.

+The quick answer is “yes”.
 Omega-3 fatty acids are the components of fish oil that make this fish extract beneficial for you and your dog.
 In the body, certain molecules, called eicosanoids, signal the body to reduce inflammation as well as perform other beneficial functions.
 Omega-3 fatty acids help the body make more of these helpful eicosanoids.
 The most studied types of omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), but there are actually 11 types of omega-3s found.
 However, dogs and humans do not produce omega-3 in their bodies, so it must be obtained from food or supplements.
 This is why many people take fish oil supplements to get more omega-3s in their diet.

-Benefits of omega-3:
+Benefits of Omega-3:

 The benefits of omega-3s for humans and dogs are very similar